anthonysena/DrugExposureCharacterization/README.md

 Refer to the `extras/TestCode.R` code in the package to see how this is scripted.

+# Technology

+DrugExposureCharacterization is an R package.

+# System requirements

+Requires R (version 3.6.0 or higher).

+# Getting Started

+1. Make sure your R environment is properly configured.
+This means that Java must be installed.
+See [these instructions](https://ohdsi.github.io/Hades/rSetup.html) for how to configure your R environment.

+2. In R, use the following commands to download and install DrugExposureCharacterization:

+    ``` r
+    remotes::install_github("OHDSI/DrugExposureCharacterization")
+    ```

 ## Development
-DrugUtilization is being developed in R Studio.
+DrugExposureCharacterization is being developed in R Studio.

 **Development Status**